mojombo/tomdoc/tomdoc.md

 ### Attributes

 Ruby's built in `attr_reader`, `attr_writer`, and `attr_accessor` require a
 bit more consideration.
-With TomDoc you SHOULD NOT use `attr_access` since it represents two methods with different signatures.
-Restricting yourself in this way also makes you think more carefully about the read vs. write behavior and whether each should be part of the Public API.
+With TomDoc you SHOULD document each of these method generators separately.
+Because each part of a method documentation section is optional, you can write concise yet unambiguous docs.

 Here is an example TomDoc for `attr_reader`.

-    # Public: Get the user's name.
-    #
-    # Returns the String name of the user.
+    # Public: Returns the String name of the user.
     attr_reader :name

 Here is an example TomDoc for `attr_writer`.
-The parameter name should be the same as the attribute name.

-    # Set the user's name.
-    #
-    # name - The String name of the user.
+    # Sets the String name of the user.
-    #
-    # Returns nothing.
     attr_writer :name

-While this approach certainly takes up more space than listing dozens of attributes on a single line, it allows for individual documentation of each attribute.
-Attributes are an extremely important part of a class and should be treated with the same care as any other methods.
+For `attr_accessor` you can use an overloaded shorthand that documents the getter and setter simultaneously:

+    # Gets/Sets the String name of the user.
+    attr_accessor :name